KKGoo/InventoryPlus/inventory-server/README.md

 - `DELETE /company/:nit` = Authentication and admin role required.
 Deletes a company instance by NIT.
 Returns `200` if deletion was successful.

+### Inventory

+Uses model: Item

+- `GET /inventory/company/:nit` = Authentication required.
+Gets all item instances related to a company, by the NIT.
+  Returned item is a list of items, or an empty list if nothing was found.
+Returns `200` status code unconditionally.
+- `GET /inventory/:id` = Authentication required.
+Gets item instance from the ID of the item.
+  Returns `200` status code unconditionally.
+- `POST /inventory` = Authentication and admin role required.
+Creates an item instance.
+All fields are expected to be present in the request body.
+Returns `200` on creation.
+- `PUT /inventory` = Authentication and admin role required.
+Updates an item instance.
+All fields are expected to be present in the request body.
+Returns `200` on update.
+- `DELETE /inventory/:nit` = Authentication and admin role required.
+Deletes an item instance by id.
+Returns `200` if deletion was successful.

 ## ENV Vars